Appendix C — More Models

 • Mixture models and Cluster analysis (e.g. K-means, Hierarchical clustering)

-• Two-stage least squares, instrumental variables
+• Two-stage least squares, instrumental variables, simultaneous equations

 • SEM, simultaneous equations